PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 >
 > {: .specie-cons-callout }
 > > *Cons*{: .text-gamma .header-font }
 > > Handless
 > > Weakness (Heatwave/Lava)
-> > *You cannot use your fly or hover personal traits in battles where either of these conditions are present, unless there is a nearby source of water.*
+> > *You cannot use your fly or hover personal traits in battles where either of these conditions are present, unless there is a nearby source of water.*{: .mgl .fs-3 }
 >
 > {: .specie-inner-callout }
 > > *Tech Defaults*{: .text-gamma .header-font }